millette/pwnd/readme.md

 You'll need [7zip][] or 7zip-full to decompress.
 7zip is sufficient.

 ## Password files
-Grab the 3 password files from <https://haveibeenpwned.com/Passwords>, about 5.4 GiB in total, and decompress them where you installed this package.

-Decompress all 3 text files to the wrk/ directory.
+Grab the 3 password files from <https://haveibeenpwned.com/Passwords>, about 5.4 GiB in total, and decompress them to the wrk/ directory.

 The simplest way to download and decompress the files is with the init.js script: